passagemath/passagemath-pkg-slabbe/README.rst

 -------------------------------------------------

-Some functionalities of ``slabbe`` package depend on the installation of packages on the system such as pdflatex, lualatex (lualatex compiles large tikzpicture exceeding the memory limits of pdflatex), pdf2svg as well as softwares including ImageMagick__ (to convert pdf to png so that tikzpicture appear directly in the Jupyter notebook), Graphviz__ (to draw graphs).
+Some functionalities of ``slabbe`` package depend on the installation of packages on the system such as libpari-dev, pdflatex, lualatex (lualatex compiles large tikzpicture exceeding the memory limits of pdflatex), pdf2svg as well as softwares including ImageMagick__ (to convert pdf to png so that tikzpicture appear directly in the Jupyter notebook), Graphviz__ (to draw graphs).

 __ https://imagemagick.org/
 __ https://graphviz.org/